bluesky/bluesky/doc/source/tutorial.rst

 convention for indexing multidimensional arrays.

-The optional parameter ``snake_axes`` can be used to control which motors' trjaectories "snake" back and forth.
-A snake-like path is more usually more efficient, but it is not suitable for certain hardware, so it is disabled by default.
+The optional parameter ``snake_axes`` can be used to control which motors' trajectories "snake" back and forth.
+A snake-like path is usually more efficient, but it is not suitable for certain hardware, so it is disabled by default.
 To enable snaking for specific axes, give a list like ``snake_axes=[motor2]``.
 Since the first (slowest) axis is only traversed